 Serve in great hunking slices with a cup of tea.
 In a cup and saucer (obvs).

 Oh, and I also love salted potato sticks dipped in leftover buttercream.
-Try it!
+Try it.
+Whats the worst that can happen?

 Don’t forget to let me know in the comments if you try making this recipe – I want to know what you think and if you made any substitutions, how did it turn out?